kennedyowusu/kenowusu.github.io/README.md

 > Describe your project in 1 or 2 sentences.

-**Portfolio** is a portfolio project demonstrating the application of the skills I have acquired so far while learning at Microverse.
+**"Portfolio"** is a portfolio project demonstrating the application of the skills I have acquired so far while learning at Microverse.

 ## 🛠 Built With <a name="built-with"></a>